 Find Cheap Dodge Charger Insurance Quotes

 Our sample driver is a 30-year-old, single man with a clean driving record.
-These insurance rates reflect a full-coverage policy in four major U.S. cities, including Los Angeles, New York, Chicago and Dallas.
+These insurance rates reflect quotes for a full-coverage policy across every ZIP code in Illinois.

 How much is car insurance for a Dodge Charger?

-Out of the models surveyed, the 2014 Dodge Charger was the cheapest to insure at $4,011, which is $781 cheaper than the 2019 Dodge Charger.
-Insurance cost data for the 2020 Dodge Charger was not available, but insurance for a newer model is likely to cost more.
+Out of the models surveyed, the 2014 Dodge Charger is the cheapest to insure at $2,067 per year, which is $568 per year cheaper than the 2021 Dodge Charger.
+Insurance cost data for the 2022 Dodge Charger was not available, but insurance for a newer model is likely to cost more.

 Average Dodge Charger car insurance price

-Insurance rates represent the annual cost of a full-coverage policy for a 30-year-old male driver for a Dodge Charger SXT RWD.
-The insurance rates were found from the top insurers in Los Angeles, New York, Chicago and Dallas.
+Insurance rates represent the annual cost of a full-coverage policy for a 30-year-old male driver for a Dodge Charger SXT.
+The insurance rates were gathered from every ZIP code in Illinois.

 Vehicles with extra features can cost more to repair — and insure — than base models of that same vehicle.